shikiw/DAM-VP/README.md

 ```
 python vtab_prep.py
 ```
-If expecting more important notes about how to download VTAB-1k, you can refer to [VTAB_SETUP.md](https://github.com/KMnP/vpt/blob/main/VTAB_SETUP.md).
+If more download tips about VTAB-1k are expected, you can refer to [VTAB_SETUP.md](https://github.com/KMnP/vpt/blob/main/VTAB_SETUP.md).

 The overall directory structure should be:
 ```
 │DAM-VP/